Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ## Connect two dbt projects together
 Duration: 10

-In this section, you will set up the downstream project, "Jaffle | Finance", and cross-project reference the `fct_orders` model from the foundational project.
-Navigate to the Develop page to set up our project:
+In this section, you will set up the downstream Finance project and create a cross-project reference to the `fct_orders` model from the Foundational project.
+Navigate to the IDE to set up our project:

 1. If you’ve also started with a new git repo, click Initialize dbt project under the Version control section.
 2. Delete the models/example folder